This is a new Beta development release, fixing recently discovered bugs.

 For renaming of views, encoding of table name to file names was not performed.
 (Bug#21370)

-CREATE FUNCTION X()
+CREATE FUNCTION X() and CREATE

-failed with a syntax error instead of
+FUNCTION Y() failed with a syntax error instead of

 warning the user that these function names are already used (for